-- Form Teacher

-- Year Level Coordinator

-- · Deputy Principal or Heads of Senior School

-- Head of Junior School

-- Respondent against whom the complaint is made
+- Form Teacher - Year Level Coordinator - Deputy Principal or relevant Head of School - Respondent against whom the complaint is made

 It is recommended that students follow the escalation process when initiating a complaint.
 This means that all student complaints should first be directed to the respective form teacher for resolution.
 If the complaint is made directly to the respondent, the respondent must inform their respective form teacher.